This 2019 US review subject was caloric restriction (CR) without malnutrition:

 3. The review provided many cellular-level details about the subject.
 However, organism-level areas weren’t sufficiently evidenced:

-A. Arguments for an effect usually include explanations for no effect as well as opposite effects.
+A. Arguments for an effect usually include explanations for no effect as well as for opposite effects.
 The reviewers didn’t provide direct evidence for why, if caloric restriction extended lifespan, caloric overabundance produced shorter lifespans.

 B. Caloric restriction evidence was presented as if only it was responsible for organism-level effects.
 Other mechanisms may have been involved.